-3.2.2 Balancing services 3.2.2.1 What are balancing services?
+3.2.2 Balancing services

+3.2.2.1 What are balancing services?

-National Grid, the Electricity System Operator (ESO) procures a range of services to balance demand and supply and to ensure the security and quality of electricity supply across Britain's transmission system24.
-It has produced guidance on contracting, tendering and providing response and reserve services25.
+National Grid, the Electricity System Operator (ESO), procures a range of services to balance demand and supply and to ensure the security and quality of electricity supply across Britain's transmission system (National Grid ESO, 2019b).
+It has produced guidance on contracting, tendering and providing response and reserve services (National Grid ESO, 2019d).